Fei-Sheng-Wu/UserActivityTracker/README.md

 string session = recorder.Save(); //Retrieve the string representation of the recording.
 ```

-Use `UserActivityTracker.Player` to play user actions.
+Use `UserActivityTracker.Player` to play user actions:

 ```c#
 MainWindow window = new MainWindow(); //Create a new window for the user actions to be played.